PSY 215 Human Development

 Course Materials: Required Text: Sigelman, C. & Rider, E. (2022).
 Life-Span Human Development (10th ed.).
 Cengage.
 ISBN: 9780357304273.
 ISBNs represent the textbook and the way it is published (loose leaf, hardback, etc) and there may be multiple ISBNs because of this.
 The key is to compare the Author, Year, Title and Edition listed above to know if you are indeed looking at the correct version of the text.
 Please note that the ISBN included is a bundle of the loose leaf and online resources which includes an e-book and text reader software.
 There are lower cost options for digital rentals at the bookstore.

-General information about textbooks that might be helpful.
-ISBNs represent the textbook and the way it is published (loose leaf, hardback, etc) and there may be multiple ISBNs because of this.
-The ISBN above is for the loose leaf version and if you search outside of PCC, will be useful.
-I have ordered a custom version for purchase in the Rock Creek Bookstore.
-The key is to compare the Authors, Year, Title and Edition listed above to know if you are indeed looking at the correct version of the text.
+Below is some general information about textbooks that might be helpful for any class you might take.
+ISBNs represent the textbook and how it is published (loose leaf, hardback, etc), and there may be multiple ISBNs because of this.
+The key is to compare the Authors, Year, Title and Edition listed above to know if you are looking at the correct text version.